-Text to speech software reads text on a computer aloud, turning words into sound.
+Text to speech software reads text aloud, turning words into sound.
 By selecting a good text to speech voice (also known as "voice fonts" or "voice software"), you can improve the listening experience.

 Many words can be said in several different ways.
 When deciding how to pronounce a word, Text Speaker uses a Voice.
 Voices describe how to say words, how to vocalize sounds, and how to guess the pronunciation of unknown words from the spelling.
 There are different types of voices, and voices designed for particular purposes.
 This article will help you select the right voices for your own use.

 High-quality voices are made by recording "samples" of an actual human voice saying every sound that is part of the language.
 These samples are combined into a single file, along with instructions on pronouncing the letters and punctuation marks.
 When Text Speaker reads a word, the word is broken down into what are called "phonemes", individual sounds.
 For instance, DeskShare consists of the phonemes "d eh s k sh ae r".
 The way each sound is pronounced depends on the voice selected.